KevinLiTian/Harvard_CS50_AI/0.Search/README.md

 #### Agent

-An entity that perceives its environment and acts upon that environment
+Agent is an entity that perceives its environment and acts upon that environment.
+For instance, this entity could be an AI program, the environment could be the state of a chess game, and the AI will determine the action under that state, in another word, how to take the next move

 #### State

-A configuration of an agent in its environment
+A configuration of an agent in its environment, also can be understood as the state of the game in a chess game.
+The below figure is three random states of the Klotski Puzzle Game

 <img width="675" alt="Screen Shot 2022-06-19 at 8 45 52 PM" src="https://user-images.githubusercontent.com/98674104/174507105-dbd932c9-fbfa-4a4f-b5df-f79bb3d6e298.png">

 #### Initial State

-The state from which the search algorithm starts
+The state from which the search algorithm starts, the environment when the agent first kick in

 #### Actions

 Choices that can be made in a state </br>
-i.e. Up, Down, Left, Right in the 15 Puzzle Game
+i.e. Up, Down, Left, Right in the Klotski Puzzle Game

 <img width="676" alt="Screen Shot 2022-06-19 at 8 46 13 PM" src="https://user-images.githubusercontent.com/98674104/174507117-71e97a91-08ca-416c-b32a-af7dc5516e55.png">